NickSchitt2510/Pong-Game-BiP/pong/README.md

 # Game Design

-For more game design process, please refer to the `pong-description.pdf` in this folder.
+For more game design process, please refer to the `Pong-Description.pdf` in this folder.

 # License